-IDA is currently being piloted at some farms in Kenya.
-Since IDA has been installed on the farm of Mr. Nyachiro in Kenya, a significant improvement in farm management and monitoring of staff has been achieved.
+Ida is currently being piloted at some farms in Kenya.
+Since IDA has been installed on Mr. Nyachiro’s Bensoy El Shaddai farm, it has achieved a significant improvement in farm management and monitoring of staff.

 - Number of cows: 50